archf/ansible-accounts/README.md

 ### Install with git

-If you do not want a global install clone it to in your `roles_path`.
+If you do not want a global installation, clone it into your `roles_path`.

 ```shell
 git clone git@github.com:archf/ansible-accounts.git /path/to/roles_path